pattobrien/sidecar/packages/sidecar/README.md

 sidecar:
   lints:
-    - avoid_string_literals # should match the Lint's RuleCode ID
+    - hardcoded_text_string # should match the Lint's RuleCode ID
 ```

 > NOTE: some of the above API details, like the initializeVisitor method that must be overridden for each Rule, are complicated or redundant; our intention over time is to reduce as much redundancy as possible in order to make rule creation as straightforward as possible.
 If you have any feedback for how you'd like the APIs to look, we encourage you to open an issue against Sidecar on github.